muhammadzkralla/muhammadzkralla/README.md

 ### 🧪 What I've Built (From Scratch) (Until Now)

-> Rebuilding the wheel—because I *need* to know how it spins. 🔩
+> Rebuilding the wheel because I *need* to know how it spins. 🔩

 - 🌀 **Custom JVM HTTP Client** — manually handling sockets, HTTP/1.1 parsing, and chunked encoding running on all JVM projects (Spring Boot, Android, Console, etc.)
 - 🧠 **HMM (Heap Memory Manager)** — malloc/free/calloc/realloc using a virtual heap mimicking the libc memory model